adi0709/Boost-Casino-Cypress/README.md

 ## Executing Tests

-You can run the Cypress tests locally using the following NPM script:
+1. **You can run the Cypress tests locally and generate multiple-cucumber-html-reporter using the following NPM script:
+   **

 ```bash
 npm run cy:testReport